TheBromo/Fribourg/README.md

   };
 ```

-This is called when the cancel button gets pressed, pretty obvious... right?
+This is called when the cancel button get's pressed, pretty obvious... right?

 ```Javascript
  cancel = () =>{